thijsheijden/Visionary/README.md

-# MLLiveVisionExample

 This is an example of using CoreML and Vision to take a live camera feed and predict the object in frame.

-**Requires iOS 11**

-**Warning: Includes 90MB MLModel**

-You can replace this MLModel with your own from [https://developer.apple.com/machine-learning](https://developer.apple.com/machine-learning)
+You will need to download the inceptionv3 mlmodel from Apple to use this App, or you can use your own keras of caffe model and convert those to an mlmodel.